 - A public-private partnership in Plainwell, Michigan, has restored a vital part of the region’s economy, history and heritage.
 The 36-acre Plainwell Paper Mill, part of the Allied Paper/Portage Creek/Kalamazoo River Superfund site, is now home to renovated office space.
 A former dewatering facility has become the city’s public safety building.
 The area is now listed on the National Register of Historic Places.
 Today, the city is focused on bringing trails and new residential and commercial ventures to the site.
 Case Study: Historic Preservation and Mixed-Use Superfund Redevelopment, The Plainwell Paper Mill (PDF) (16 pp, 1.7MB)

 Program Related News

-- On July 16, 2014, SRI hosted Reuse Opportunities on Capped Superfund Sites -- the third webinar in SRI's 2014 Quarterly Webinar Series.
+- On September 10, 2014, SRI hosted Capped Superfund Site Reuse: In-Depth Case Studies – the fourth webinar in SRI's 2014 Quarterly Webinar Series.
 The archived webinar is available online.

 - Compelling Journeys, New Opportunities: 15 Years of Superfund Redevelopment

 - Progress in Communities – Commemorating 15 Years of Superfund Redevelopment